Vangelis Metsis

 Dr. Metsis earned his Ph.D. in Computer Science from the University of Texas at Arlington (UTA) in 2011, focusing on human-centered multimodal data analysis.
 He holds a B.S. with honors in Computer Science from the Department of Informatics at the Athens University of Economics and Business (AUEB) in Greece.

-He has secured numerous research grants as both Principal Investigator and Co-Principal Investigator, with funding from the NSF, U.S. Department of Education, and industry partners.
-Dr. Metsis has published extensively in peer-reviewed journals and conferences, with over 70 publications to his name.
+He has secured over $2 million in research funding as Principal Investigator and Co-Principal Investigator, with grants from the NSF, U.S. Department of Education, and industry partners.
+Dr. Metsis has published extensively in peer-reviewed journals and conferences, with over 80 publications to his name.

-Recognized for his dedication to teaching and mentoring, Dr. Metsis has advised multiple Ph.D. and Master’s students, as well as numerous undergraduate researchers.
-His teaching experience spans a wide range of computer science courses, from introductory programming to advanced topics in machine learning and computer vision.
-He was named an Alpha Chi Favorite Professor in 2020.
+Recognized for his dedication to teaching and mentoring, Dr. Metsis received the Presidential Award in Teaching from Texas State University in 2022, along with multiple College of Science and Engineering Excellence in Teaching Awards and the Alpha Chi Favorite Professor honor.
+He has advised multiple Ph.D. and Master's students, as well as numerous undergraduate researchers.
+His teaching spans a wide range of computer science courses, from introductory programming to advanced topics in machine learning and computer vision.